RagnarB83/ash-documentation/docs/basic-examples.rst

 This means that ASH does not behave like a regular QM program with a specific inputfile syntax for a specific job.
 Instead, an ASH inputfile is its own program/script (in Python), written by the user that when executed (by the Python interpreter) will carry out all instructions in the file.
 This means that when a user's ASH script is executed, the Python interpreter will carry out all of the instructions defined in the script but nothing else.
-This gives a lot of flexiblity as it allows the user to create simple or complex, specific or general, single-job or multi-job calculations depending on the need or taste.
+This gives a lot of flexiblity as it allows the user to create simple or complex, specific or general, single-calculation or multi-calculation job depending on the need or taste.

-The only drawback is that it requires the user to learn some simple Python programming basics in order to use the program.
+The only drawback of this flexible approach is that it requires the user to learn some simple Python programming basics in order to use the program.
 There are many, many resources available for learning Python.

 **Learning Python resources:**